 14. IKEA Hack Coffee Bar

-Simple IKEA cabinet can be a great place for a coffee bar.
-This coffee station was created with IKEA cabinet and black top panel.
-The top part consists of three essentials: coffee machine, mug rack, and chalkboard art.
+A simple IKEA cabinet can be a great place for a coffee bar.
+This coffee station was created with an IKEA cabinet and blacktop panel.
+The top part consists of three essentials: a coffee machine, mug rack, and chalkboard art.
 The supplies are kept in the drawers for easier access.

 15. DIY Corner Small Coffee Bar